A K-energy functional for complexified K\"ahler classes: Uniqueness of solutions

 where~$\m{H}^\alpha$ and~$\m{E}^\alpha$ are the entropy and (twisted) energy functionals of the K\"ahler class~$\alpha$, while~$\m{E}^{\tilde{\beta}}$ is the energy functional of the class~$\tilde{\beta}$.

-Equation~\eqref{eq:Kenergy_surf_ChenTian} makes it clear that~$\m{M}'(u,v)$ is well-defined even if~$u$ and~$v$ are not smooth, as long as~$\I\del\delbar u$ and~$\I\del\delbar v$ are bounded currents on~$X$.
-Hence, analogously to~\cite[Theorem~$1.1$]{BermanBerndtsson_uniquness}, we have \begin{prop} For any two K\"ahler classes~$\alpha$,~$\tilde{\beta}$ on~$X$, the energy functional~$\m{M}'$ is convex along weak geodesic segments in~$\alpha\times\tilde{\beta}$, i.e. paths~$u_t,v_t\in\m{C}^{1,1}(X)$ satisfying~\eqref{eq:surface_geod}.
+Equation~\eqref{eq:Kenergy_surf_ChenTian} shows that~$\m{M}'(u,v)$ is well-defined even if~$u$ and~$v$ are not smooth, as long as~$\omega+\I\del\delbar u$ and~$\chi+\I\del\delbar v$ are positive currents with $L^\infty$ coefficients, similarly to what happens for the classical K-energy, cf.\ \cite[\S$3$]{Chen_lowerbounds}.
+Hence, analogously to~\cite[Theorem~$1.1$]{BermanBerndtsson_uniquness}, we have the following. \begin{prop} For any two K\"ahler classes~$\alpha$,~$\tilde{\beta}$ on~$X$, the energy functional~$\m{M}'$ is convex along weak geodesic segments in~$\alpha\times\tilde{\beta}$, i.e.\ paths~$u_t,v_t\in\m{C}^{1,1}(X)$ satisfying~\eqref{eq:surface_geod}.
 In particular, if there is a solution to equation~\eqref{eq:scalar_dHYM_surface}, then~$\m{M}'$ is bounded below on~$\alpha\times\tilde{\beta}$. \end{prop} Indeed, the main point of the proof of~\cite[Theorem~$1.1$]{BermanBerndtsson_uniquness} is to show that the entropy part of the K-energy functional is continuous along geodesics of K\"ahler potentials (a priori, it is only lower semi-continuous).
 Our functional~$\m{M}'$ is the sum of the K-energy and a generalised energy functional which is convex along weak geodesics, so the same argument as~\cite[\S$3.1.1$]{BermanBerndtsson_uniquness} gives Proposition~\ref{prop:convexity_weakgeod}. \begin{rmk} It is natural to conjecture that an analogue of~\ref{prop:convexity_weakgeod} should also hold for complexified K\"ahler classes on higher-dimensional manifolds.
 In fact, if we knew the existence of~$\m{C}^{1,1}$ complexified geodesics (so if Conjecture~\ref{conj:geodesics_existence} holds), the same proof would show that the complexified K-energy functional~\eqref{eq:Kenergy_decomposition} is convex along weak geodesics in the space of almost calibrated representatives, and if there is a solution of~\eqref{eq:scalar_dHYM_singola}, then~$\tilde{\m{M}}$ is bounded below on this space. \end{rmk} Our main goal in this section is to show that, with minor changes, it is also possible to adapt the proof from~\cite{BermanBerndtsson_uniquness} to prove the uniqueness of solutions of~\eqref{eq:scalar_dHYM_surface}. \begin{thm} Assume that~$\alpha$ and~$\tilde{\beta}$ are K\"ahler classes on~$X$ such that~$\alpha^2=\tilde{\beta}^2$, and that~$(\omega_0,\chi_0)$ and~$(\omega_1,\chi_1)$ are solutions of~\eqref{eq:surface_geod} in~$\alpha\times\tilde{\beta}$.
 Then there is~$\phi\in\mrm{Aut}_{\mrm{red}}(X)$ such that~$\phi^*(\omega_1,\chi_1)=(\omega_0,\chi_0)$. \end{thm} We can follow the argument in~\cite{BermanBerndtsson_uniquness} almost directly, the main difference is that, while the~$K$-energy is defined on the space of K\"ahler forms in~$\alpha$, our functional~$\m{M}'$ is defined on pairs~$(\omega,\chi)$ of K\"ahler forms in~$\alpha\times\tilde{\beta}$, so we will need to make some minor adjustments to the original proof of Berman and Berndtsson.

 The main ingredients of the proof are the convexity properties of~$\m{M}'$ along weak geodesics, and the positivity of its Hessian.
 By this we mean the Hessian of~$\m{M}'$ with respect to the Donaldson-Mabuchi connection on~$\alpha\times\tilde{\beta}$, which a straightforward computation shows to be